 Should You Stop Eating Mushrooms?

-A doctor that I follow and admire, Dr. Joel Fuhrman, says that mushrooms have proven anti-cancer properties and can even promote good brain health.
+A doctor I admire, Dr. Joel Fuhrman, says that mushrooms have proven anti-cancer properties and can even promote good brain health.
 His work is the reason that I want to add mushrooms to my diet every day.

-Alternatively, you can contact individual mushroom growers to find out if their compost contains gluten.
+Alternatively, you can contact individual mushroom growers to determine if their compost contains gluten.
 This may take a little work, but once you find a safe grower near you, you might feel more comfortable enjoying mushrooms again.